top of page

 "I believe that this nation should commit itself to achieving the goal, before this decade is out, of landing a man on the Moon and returning him safely to the Earth."
 Those were the words of President John F. Kennedy who presented a challenge in 1961 in a special message to the United States Congress on urgent national needs.

 And, after several years, the long-awaited goal of landing on the moon was not imagination but reality when the Apollo space program did it.
-The foundation for Apollo began in the early 1960s with Mercury and Gemini spacecraft missions, forerunner to Apollo, and a significant bridge to the Moon.
+The foundation for Apollo began in the early 1960s with Mercury and Gemini spacecraft missions, forerunner to Apollo, the significant bridges to the Moon.

 I. My take on Apollo